 1. Great Pyramid of Giza

-The Great Pyramid of Giza is the oldest of the Seven Wonders of the Ancient World.
-It is the oldest and largest of the three pyramids in the Giza pyramid complex, bordering El Giza, Egypt.
+The Great Pyramid of Giza is one of the Seven Wonders of the Ancient World, and despite being the oldest, it remains largely undamaged.
+It is the largest of the three pyramids in the Giza pyramid complex and was the tallest construction in the world for over 3,800 years.
 It is believed that the pyramid was built as a tomb for the fourth Dynasty Egyptian pharaoh, Khufu and was constructed over a twenty-year period.
-It is believed by many that Khufu’s vizier, Hemon, or Hemiunu, is the architect who designed the pyramid.
-It remained the tallest man-made structure in the world for over 3,800 years.
-Also, experts estimate that it would cost around $5 billion to build a replica today.
+Many experts estimate that 5.5 million tonnes of limestone, 500,000 tonnes of mortar and 8,000 tonnes of imported granite were used to make it.
+Experts also estimate that it would cost around $5 billion to build a replica today.

 Across the history of mankind, we have used our intelligence to create large, impressive structures and buildings.
 There have been many great civil engineering projects that have become historic landmarks and icons, but we consider these to be amongst the greatest.
 They showcase our ability to design and construct our own unique vision.

 Every engineer will have a different opinion on the most impressive creations.
 Honourable mentions include: the Millau Viaduct, which is the tallest cable-stayed road bridge in the world and the Shanghai Tower skyscraper in China, which is now the second-tallest building in the world.
 It is clear that the future of engineering is bright, and as technology advances, we will get to see even more incredible creations.